matz/streem/README.md

 # Streem - stream based concurrent scripting language

-Streem is a concurrent scripting language based on programming model similar to shell, with influence from Ruby, Erlang and other functional programming languages.
+Streem is a concurrent scripting language based on a programming model similar to shell, with influences from Ruby, Erlang and other functional programming languages.

-In Streem, simple `cat` program is like this:
+In Streem, a simple `cat` program looks like this:

 ```
 STDIN | STDOUT
 ```

-And simple FizzBuzz will be like this:
+And a simple FizzBuzz will look like this:

 ```
 seq(100) | {|x|